 Ask About Benefits

-You should always negotiate.
-Layoffs are no exception.
-Similar to negotiating benefits during a job offer, go over your current benefits with human resources to see if compensation is warranted.
+Similar to negotiating benefits during a job offer, you can also negotiate them when you leave.
+In your meeting with HR, go over your current benefits with them to see if compensation is warranted.

 Look At Options to Continue Healthcare Coverage